 - Actions: Actions occur after a record meets the criteria.
 Again, what the then statement does in the if/then condition is what an action means in the workflow.

-There are two types of actions present in a workflow in Salesforce:
+Types of actions present in a workflow in Salesforce:

 - Immediate actions: Actions that get executed immediately when a record is created or edited

 - Time-dependent actions: Actions that get executed after a certain duration of time, such as 10 days, before a record’s close date.
 After this time period, the workflow rules in salesforce will re-evaluate the record just to make sure that the rule criteria are met.
 If the record meets the criteria, the aligned actions will be executed.

 The following steps occur whenever you create or edit a record: